 All OT courses and fieldwork Level II experiences must be completed prior to graduation.
 Verification by the school chair and registrar is required to take the national certification examination.

-The Occupational Therapy Program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE c/o AOTA, 4720 Montgomery Lane, Suite 200 Bethesda, MD 20814-3449, telephone (301) 652-2682, Web site: www.acoteonline.org) The National Board for Certification in Occupational Therapy (NBCOT) is located at One Bank Street Suite 300 Gaithersburg, MD 20878; (301) 990-7979; www.nbcot.org.
+The Occupational Therapy Program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE c/o AOTA, 6116 Executive Boulevard, Suite 200, North Bethesda, MD 20852-4929, telephone (301) 652-2682, Web site: www.acoteonline.org) The National Board for Certification in Occupational Therapy (NBCOT) is located at One Bank Street Suite 300 Gaithersburg, MD 20878; (301) 990-7979; www.nbcot.org.
 A felony conviction may affect a graduate's ability to sit for the NBCOT certification examination or attain state licensure.

 Master's degree applicants must present evidence of completion of all prerequisite courses and undergraduate degree before the start of the program.
 Prerequisite completion must be within 5 years of the application date.
-The areas of competency are covered in the following courses or their equivalents completed within the last five years: Anatomy and Physiology I and II with labs, Statistics, Abnormal Psychology, Developmental Psychology, Cultural Diversity, Ethics, and Medical Terminology.
+The areas of competency are covered in the following courses or their equivalents completed within the last five years: Anatomy and Physiology I and II with labs, Statistics, Introduction to Psychology, Abnormal Psychology, Developmental Psychology, Introduction to Sociology or Introduction to Anthropology and Medical Terminology.